itsthomthomob/Spring-2024-New-Grads/README.md

  2. Edit README.md
  3. Open a pull request!

- _It may take me a minute to view PRs, I'm a full-time student and intern!_
+ _It may take me a minute to view PRs, I'm a full-time student and intern_ :)

 ---